2022.05.30 | By Gregory Nagy

 §1.
 The picture is relatively late, and I could have chosen earlier surviving examples of such imaginings.
 The choice that I have made, however, is particularly apt when we consider a detail that I think is most telling in our picture of the moment.
 To explain, I must first review, however briefly, the archaeological background.
 In this picture, what we see is a close-up taken from a large mosaic, discovered at the ancient site of Edessa, modern Urfa (Turkish Şanlıurfa), which features not only the Amazon we see in our close-up here.
 The mosaic features also three other Amazons, and all four of them, not just the one Amazon who is featured in our close-up, are pictured in the act of hunting.
 And here is the detail that I think is most telling about the one Amazon I have chosen out of the four Amazons pictured in the Edessa Mosaic: it is the relevance of this Amazon’s name, spelled out in Greek lettering next to her image.
 She is ΜΕΛΑΝΙΠ⟨Π⟩Η, that is, Melanippe.
 But what does this Amazon named Melanippe have to do with the role of the hero Hippolytus as a hunter?

 §2.
 For an anwer, I start by analyzing the mythological background of this Amazon.
 The first relevant ancient text I cite is the Argonautica of Apollonius of Rhodes, who lived in the third century BCE.
-We read in this epic of Apollonius, 2.964–971, about a myth that connects the Amazon Melanippe with another Amazon, named Hippolyte. whose name matches in feminine form, as I have already noted in Part 2, the masculine name of the famed hunter Hippolytus.
-The myth centers on the zōstēr ‘waistband’ of Hippolyte the Amazon, 2.968, who is elsewhere described by Apollonius as Queen of the Amazons, 2.999, and whose waistband was taken away from her by Hēraklēs.
+We read in this epic of Apollonius, 2.964–971, about a myth that connects the Amazon Melanippe with another Amazon, named Hippolyte, whose name matches in feminine form, as I have already noted in Phase 2 of the Introduction, the masculine name of the famed hunter Hippolytus.
+The myth centers on the zōstēr ‘waistband’ of Hippolyte the Amazon, 2.968, who is elsewhere described by Apollonius as Queen of the Amazons, 2.999, and whose waistband was taken away from her by the hero Hēraklēs.
 After taking the waistband as a trophy, Hēraklēs carried it away, taking it all the way to Mycenae, where he presented this trophy to Eurystheus, over-king of the Mycenaean Empire, as we read in other sources, to be noted presently.

 §3.
 Before I proceed, I must stop to reflect on my temporary translation of the Greek word zōstēr here as ‘waistband’.
 I have for the moment avoided an alternative translation, ‘girdle’, because the meaning of that English word has undergone all too many confusions in a world of modernities.
 For most speakers of Modern English, the wearer of a girdle is assumed to be a woman.
 That said, however, I must admit that the etymology of English girdle is most relevant, since its premodern meaning has to do simply with a band that encircles the waist of the wearer, male or female.
 That is to say, the girdle is simply the band that girds the waist.
 And I must also admit that the temporary translation ‘waistband’ seems at first too vague in comparison to the etymology of ‘girdle’.
 So, why not translate even more specifically, by rendering the Greek word as English ‘belt’?
 But even this other alternative translation turns out to be too vague to be adequate for imagining the zōstēr worn by the Queen of the Amazons.